ccacNMorris/VizGit203/Visualize Yourself/README.md

 #### I wanted to see if looking at a calendar schedule each morning and night would improve my motivation to complete certain tasks throughout the day.
 I also wanted to see whether the type of schedule I created is overall effective.

 ### Hypothesis:
-#### I hypothesize that by having a visual of my daily schedule it will motivate me to complete all tasks.
+#### I hypothesize that by having a visual of my daily schedule will motivate me to complete tasks.
 By completing all tasks I will create a healthier and more productive lifestyle for myself.
 I am uncertain whether this approach is sustainable due to the unpredictability of life.
 Variables can pop up spontaneously that make the schedule impossible to follow.

 ### Variable Interest:
 #### I am interested to see the effects of waking up earlier than I am used to.
 Your morning routine kind of sets the tone for the rest of the day and is the determining factor on whether the rest of the tasks get done.
 I am also very interested in how having a visual of my schedule will shift my demanor towards completing tasks consistently.